Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-10.md

 Choose an example or tutorial from the D3 site and recreate that example with your own dataset.

 **Stretch Challenge:** Recreate a second example.
-The goal here is to get familiar with D3 to use later in your projects
+The goal here is to get familiar with D3 to use later in your projects.

 <!-- > -->